 If you’re one of the numerous young professionals, families, and retirees who are flocking to Peru to enjoy the slower pace of life and simple living, you need think about your finances first.
 In a country where cash is king, it’s critical to have quick access to your money without paying exorbitant fees, which you may achieve by opening a Peruvian bank account.
 So, how do you go about doing it?

-This article will take you step by step through the process of creating a bank account in Peru.
+This article will take you step by step through the process of opening a bank account in Peru 2022.

 No. While there is no official government rule prohibiting non-residents from opening bank accounts, most banks just refuse.